walac/walac.github.io/_posts/2014-10-16-profiling-firefox-os-apps.md

 ## Symbol resolution through breakpad symbols

 That's not the end of the story.
-Symbolication server makes use of the [google-breakpad](https://code.google.com/p/google-breakpad/) symbol files for symbol resolution.
+The symbolication server makes use of the [google-breakpad](https://code.google.com/p/google-breakpad/) symbol files for symbol resolution.
 Firefox already uses breakpad for the crash reporting system.
 When you build your own B2G image, you use the `build.sh` script,